-NPPF REQUIREMENT TSP OBJECTIVES TSP POLICIES i.
-Managing development and growth of the built environment Policies G1a and G1b require the protection and conservation of the 'green wedge'/local green space in and around Sedgefield.
-Conserving and enhancing the natural environment Policy E1 requires that development should only be permitted where it maintains the attractive visual and spatial setting of Sedgefield, ensuring that it is in line with the NPPF and the latest Conservation Area Character Appraisal.
+NPPF REQUIREMENT TSP OBJECTIVES TSP POLICIES Policies G1a and G1b require the protection and conservation of the 'green wedge'/local green space in and around Sedgefield.
+Conserving and enhancing the natural environment ncing the growth of the built environment Policy E1 requires that development should only be permitted where it maintains the attractive visual and spatial setting of Sedgefield, ensuring that it is in line with the NPPF and the latest Conservation Area Character Appraisal.
 The plan identifies important green spaces and includes a community action to seek to promote the protection of these areas.
 Facilitating the sustainable use of minerals Not applicable Not applicable